firebolt-db/godocs/docs/sql_reference/commands/data-management/vacuum.md

 # VACUUM
 Optimizes tablets for query performance.

-`VACUUM` optimizes tablets for query performance.
-DML operations (such as [DELETE](delete.md), [UPDATE](update.md), [INSERT](insert.md) and [COPY FROM](copy-from.md)) might create tablets that are not optimally sized.
+`VACUUM` improves query efficiency by restructuring tablets for optimal performance..
+DML operations such as [DELETE](delete.md), [UPDATE](update.md), [INSERT](insert.md), and [COPY FROM](copy-from.md) might create tablets that are not optimally sized.
 Suboptimal tablets occur because DML efficiently utilizes resources in proportion to the cardinality of the data being inserted.
-In addition to standard SQL operations, tuples that are deleted by an update are not always physically removed from their table; they remain present until a `VACUUM` is done.
-In other words, tablets are not necessarily optimal for running queries; therefore, it’s necessary to do `VACUUM` periodically, especially on frequently updated tables.
+In addition to standard SQL operations, tuples that are deleted by an update are not always physically removed from their table; they remain present until a `VACUUM` is finished operating.
+In other words, tablets are not necessarily optimal for running queries; therefore, it’s necessary to run `VACUUM` periodically, especially on frequently updated tables.

+Any engine that processes a DML operation automatically assesses the health of tables’ data layout and runs the `VACUUM` command when necessary to maintain the underlying table health.
+The fragmentation ratio—the ratio of rows marked for deletion to the total number of rows—can be monitored using the `information_schema.tables view`.
+You can also run `VACUUM` manually using the syntax and options described below.

 ## Syntax